 This tent comes with a super simple, two pole dome structure which is easy to setup – even for beginners.

-Other tents we looked at also had a similar, simple design like the ALPS Mountaineering Taurus or the Eureka!
-Tetragon.
-But they both had a peak height of six feet tall, which can make getting the rain fly on tricky for shorter campers.
+Other tents we looked at also had a similar, simple design like the ALPS Mountaineering Taurus tent or the Eureka!
+Tetragon tent.
+But they both had a peak height of six feet tall, which can make getting the fly on tricky for shorter campers.

 Friends and young families don’t want to spend forever setting up a tent.
 Kids get impatient, and so do drivers who’ve hauled you all down to the side and need a break.

-The Vango needs no poles, so there’ll be no finicky assembly.
-It comes with a pump, and once you get the air going, the tent is easy to use and erects within 10 minutes.
+The Vango tent needs no poles, so there’ll be no finicky assembly.
+It comes with a pump, and once you get the air going, the tent is easy to use and pitches within 10 minutes.
 The only simpler tent type is a pop-up, or perhaps an instant tent.

-Once inflated, stake the Vango and the job is done.
+Once inflated, stake the Vango tent and the job is done.

-How do these tents perform in bad weather?
+How do these Camping tents perform in rain and bad weather?

 All of these tents should keep you protected in light rain, but what about a downpour?
 Which tents will keep you dry and which ones will leave you soaked to the bone?

-The clear winner for us when it came to the waterproof protection of these tents was the Vango Odyssey.
+The clear winner for us when it came to the waterproof protection of these tents was the Vango Odyssey tent.
 Designed for camping in the UK, it’s prepared to deal with lots of rain.

 The tall ceiling and wonderful Diamond Clear Windows also mean that if you are forced to spend time inside your tent on your trip, you will be comfortable.
 The light from the windows helps make the tent feel airy and larger so you don’t feel trapped in heavy rain.